 Choosing the right content management system (CMS) is not easy.
 As you begin investigating your options, make sure you’re asking the right questions.
-Here’s an analogy that underscores the complexity of the problem, followed by seven factors to consider and important questions that will put your on the right path.
+Here’s an analogy that underscores the complexity of the problem, followed by seven factors to consider and important questions to put your on the right path.

 Challenge: I have a new tree that I need to plant.